|Allen, Shea & Associates: A technical assistance work group|

 Ms. Hunt is a consultant who provides creative approaches to challenging situations.
 Consulting services include short and long-term projects and activities to accomplish the goals of non-profit organizations.
 She is an expert on self-advocacy.

-Jay is the Director of the Initiative on Inclusive Communities at Arizona State University.
+Jay is an Associate Clinical Professor of Social Work at Arizona State University.
 He is an expert on housing and a pioneer in assisting people with disabilities to move from institutional settings into homes of their own.

 |Jeff Moyer Music and Services|